UniversityOfPlymouth-Electronics/Embedded-Systems/level6/DigitalIO.md

 * The first switch controls the red LED
 * The second switch controls the green LED
 * When a switch is pressed and released, it's LED toggles state (ONE->OFF or OFF->ON).
-You should debounce
+* You should debounce the switches
+* Both switches must be responsive at all times.
+Neither is permitted to be ignored.

 > Start this task with just one switch and one LED.
-Note the complexity / simplicity
+Note the complexity / simplicity of the code.
+>
+> Then add a second switch.
+Note any difficulties you may have.
+>
+>

 As we will discover later, we can simplify our code again with some new techniques.